The pill and Zantac?

 Interestingly, antibiotics (which Zantac is not) may cause some interference with the pill.
 Also, there is some evidence that certain individuals are more vulnerable to drug interactions with the pill and thus oral contraceptive failure when they first begin taking the hormones.
 This may be because hormone levels may fluctuate for a while before settling to new levels with the pill.

 If you still feel worried about the pill's effectiveness with your ulcer medication, try using a back-up method of contraception, like condoms, when you have ulcer flare-ups and take Zantac.
-If you're a student and still feeling anxious using condoms, think about making an appointment with Medical Services to talk about contraceptive alternatives to the pill.
-Call 4-2284 to schedule or use Open Communicator.
+If you're still feeling anxious using condoms, think about making an appointment with your health care provider.